Ashina Jiesheshuai: Background

-He was one of Shibi Khan's sons and the younger brother of Ashina Shibobi (阿史那什钵苾), who was a vassal khagan of the Tang dynasty and used the title Tölis Khaghan. (突利可汗).
+Ashina Jiesheshuai was one of Shibi Qaghan's sons and the younger brother of Ashina Shibobi (阿史那什钵苾), who was a vassal khagan of the Tang dynasty and used the title Tölis Khaghan. (突利可汗).

 Tang China defeated the Eastern Turkic Khaganate, which became a vassal state in 630.
 During this period, some Turkic nobles were members of the Chinese army.
 Ashina Jiesheshuai was among these nobles.

 Jiucheng Palace raid

-By summer 639, Ashina Jiesheshuai had lost favor with Emperor Taizong (because he had falsely accused his brother Ashina Shibobi of treason, which Emperor Taizong found despicable).
-He formed a conspiracy with Ashina Shibobi's son Ashina Hexiangu (阿史那賀暹鶻) to assassinate Emperor Taizong at his summer palace called the Jiucheng Palace (九成宮, in modern Linyou County, Shaanxi).
-They had planned to wait for Li Zhi, the Prince of Jin, to depart from the palace in the morning and use that opportunity to attack the palace.
+By the summer of 639, Ashina Jiesheshuai had lost favor with Emperor Taizong (as he had falsely accused his brother Ashina Shibobi of treason, which Emperor Taizong found despicable).
+He formed a conspiracy with Ashina Shibobi's son Ashina Hexiangu (阿史那賀暹鶻) to assassinate Emperor Taizong at the Palace of Nine Perfections (九成宮, in modern Linyou County, Shaanxi).
+They had planned to wait for Li Zhi, Prince of Jin, to depart from the palace in the morning and use that opportunity to attack the palace.
 On the day they planned, 19 May, Li Zhi did not leave the palace due to a storm.
 Ashina Jiesheshuai attacked the palace anyway, engaging the palace guards, but the guards were supported by troops who came outside.
 Ashina Jiesheshuai and his comrades stole some 20 horses from the stable.
-They fled to the north, but were caught by pursuers near the Wei River and killed.
+They fled to the north, but were caught by near the Wei River and killed.
 Ashina Hexiangu was exiled to Lingbiao.

-After this incident, officials began advocating for the sending of Turks (or Tujue, as they were known to the Chinese) away from the heart of the state.
-In fall 639, Emperor Taizong created a Tujue prince who had served him faithfully, Li Simo (né Ashina Simo) as the khan of a newly recreated Eastern Tujue state as Qilibi Khan, giving him all of the Tujue and Hu who had surrendered as his subordinates, to be settled north of the Great Wall and the Yellow River.
-The Tujue people were fearful of Xueyantuo and initially refused to go to their new location.
-Emperor Taizong issued an edict to Xueyantuo's khan Yi'nan that he and Li Simo keep their peace and not attack each other, and after receiving from Yi'nan the assurance that he would not attack, the Tujue people moved to the new location.

 Aftermath

-Jiesheshuai's rebellion was unsuccessful.
-However, in 681, Qutlugh revolted against Tang and established the Second Turkic Khaganate in 682.
+After this incident, officials began advocating sending the Turks away from the heart of the state.
+In the fall of 639, Emperor Taizong made a Turkic prince who had served him faithfully, Li Simo (né Ashina Simo) khan of a newly recreated Eastern Turkic Khaganate as Qilibi Khan, giving him all of the Turkic and Hu who had surrendered as his subordinates, to be settled north of the Great Wall and the Yellow River.
+The Turks were fearful of the Xueyantuo and initially refused to go to their new location.
+Emperor Taizong issued an edict to Xueyantuo's khan Yi'nan that he and Li Simo keep their peace and not attack each other, and after receiving assurance Yi'nan of the Xueyantuo that he would not attack, the Turks moved to the new location.